The Corporate Services Department covers a variety of Regional service areas.

 The Finance Department is responsible for promoting and maintaining the financial strength, stability and accountability of the Regional Corporation.
 The Commissioner of Finance and Treasurer provides advice on all matters pertaining to the efficient and prudent financial management of the Region of Durham.

-The Health Department leads, manages and delivers public health programs and services, including infant and child development services, and in addition to Emergency Medical Services.
+The Health Department leads, manages and delivers public health programs and services, including infant and child development services, and in addition to Region of Durham Paramedic Service.
 Public health programs and services are organized into the following groups: Disease Prevention, Family Health and Health Protection.

 The Legal Department provides advice and representation to ensure that the actions undertaken by the Region of Durham will comply with all applicable laws, have the desired legal effect, and be arranged so as to minimize exposure to legal liability, and also oversees the delivery of services under the Provincial Offences Act consisting of administrative, prosecutorial and court support functions.